 The term “debarred party” is also common, and is often used interchangeably when speaking about a restricted, denied, or sanctioned party.
 This refers to an individual or organization that appears on a list.

 The primary list sources for U.S. businesses are: The Bureau of Industry and Security, or BIS (pronounced Be Eye Ess, not, “biss”), the Office of Foreign Assets Control, or OFAC (you can pronounce this one as “Oh-Fak”), and the Department of State/Directorate of Defense Trade Controls (DDTC).
 Others common lists screened include (but are certainly not limited to) the General Services Administration (GSA, found on the System for Awards Management site; SAM.GOV), various Federal Law Enforcement lists (FBI, DEA, etc.), and the United Nations or European Union.
 There are more available lists than one could possibly name, but that is a topic for another day.

 Who should be screened?

-In short—everyone, and whenever a transaction—be it an exchange of tangible goods and services, or finances, takes place.
+In short, everyone, and every transaction—be it an exchange of tangible goods and services, or finances—should be screened.
 Generally, screening should be performed on any party to which a product or information is distributed, the final end user, and the chain of individuals and businesses in-between.
 Screening can also be used for contacts, visitors, and employees—though the lists screened may vary for each of these purposes.
-For example, the General Services Administration list may not be applicable for organizations that do not engage in business with the US government.
+For example, the General Services Administration list may not be applicable for organizations that do not engage in business with the U.S. government.

 Who should be doing the screening?